monsoonmaelstrom/book2/book2.md

 “No one should be able to hear us,” I tell them, “but keep your voices down just in case.
 Better safe than sorry.”

-“I take we’re not going to Dairuvar, then,” Liam says.
+“I take it we’re not going to Dairuvar, then,” Liam says.

 “No, we’re not even going to Branton, at least not on this ship, but there was no reason to bother telling her that.”

 Alex visibly breathes a sigh of relief.
-“So you have just been spending all your time with Lewis because you’re bored out of your mind?”
+“So you haven’t just been spending all your time with Lewis because you’re bored out of your mind?”

-“No. I mean, it kind of started out that way but we can’t go back to Branton with her.
+“No. I mean, it kind of started out that way, but we can’t go back to Branton with her.
 Or at least *I* can’t,” I tell them.
 “Lewis is key to getting off this ship well before that.”

 “Does Lewis know this?”
 Davy asks.